shan18u/BuildPlan-App/README.md

 **_Below is the preview of the app:_**<br><br>
-The reason why you wont see images in the app is because I have recetly found out that the website that i was scarpping data from, suddenly switched from one image per row to multi images per row.
-<br>Since Recyclerview in the app can only processed one image per row at now I will have to reaplce recyclerview to nested recyclerview.<br>
+The recent change in the source website, from one image per row to multiple images per row, has caused the images to not display in the app.
+To resolve this issue, I plan to replace the current RecyclerView with a nested RecyclerView, effectively switching from single arrays to nested arrays.
+This update will enable the app to process multiple images per row.
+I am confident in my ability to make this change and look forward to implementing it soon.

 <br>In other words switch from arrays to nested arrays.
 I will fix this small change and will update the code.